dweb-camp-2019/meshnet/prodnet/README.md

 ### ESPRESSObin SBUD102 V5

-1. Flash SD card with [Armbian for ESPRESSObin](https://www.armbian.com/espressobin/)
+1. Flash SD card with [Armbian for ESPRESSObin](https://www.armbian.com/espressobin/), then insert it into the ESPRESSObin with Internet access through one of its ethernet ports, then power on (never connect two ESPRESSObin devices to the same network until after you run this install script, the ethernet interface on all devices have the same MAC address and it will packet storm your network, nobody wants that)

-1. [Connect via serial interface](http://wiki.espressobin.net/tiki-index.php?page=Serial+connection+-+Linux) to the ESPRESSObin's micro-USB port and run something like `minicom` on your computer to update the boot script:
+1. [Connect via serial interface](http://wiki.espressobin.net/tiki-index.php?page=Serial+connection+-+Linux) to the ESPRESSObin's micro-USB port and run something like `minicom` on your computer to update the boot script (you probably need to paste a few lines at a time and make sure there are no spaces before and after each line):

     ```
     env default -a